gjwgit/mlflutter/installers/README.md

 sudo ln -s /opt/mlflutter/mlflutter /usr/local/bin/mlhub
 ```

+The `rattle.desktop` and app icon can be installed into
+`/usr/local/share/applications/` and `/usr/local/share/icons/`
+respectively.

-Once installed you can run the app as Alt-F2 and type `rattle` then
+Once installed you can run the app as Alt-F2 and type `mlhub` then
 Enter.

 ## MacOS